Skip to Content

 Modern hearing aids can often be adjusted by an audiologist to accommodate the differences between your ears.
 However, if the hearing loss is severe in one ear or if one ear is completely normal, bone-anchored hearing devices might be a better option.

-The effort will pay off and the health benefits of using hearing aids to treat asymmetrical hearing loss will improve your ability to localise sounds.
+The effort will pay off, and the health benefits of using hearing aids to treat asymmetrical hearing loss will improve your ability to localise sounds.
+Better spatial hearing not just assists with conversation, it also supports safety in daily life (e.g. judging where sound is coming from).

 Living with symmetric hearing loss

 Adapting to life with asymmetric hearing loss requires different approaches.
-Here are some strategies that can help:
+Below are some strategies that can help:

-• Communication strategies: Positioning yourself so the better-hearing ear is towards the sound source, using visual cues, and reducing background noise can improve communication.
+• Communication tactics: Positioning yourself so the better-hearing ear is towards the sound source, using visual cues, and reducing background noise can improve communication.

-• Assistive listening devices: Devices like FM systems and loop systems can enhance sound quality in specific environments.
+• Assistive listening devices: Devices like FM systems and loop systems may improve sound quality in specific environments.
+It's also worth exploring remote microphones or Bluetooth receivers, which can help with one-ear amplification.

-• Support networks: Joining support groups or seeking counselling can provide emotional support and practical advice.
+• Support networks: Joining support groups or seeking counselling may deliver emotional support and practical advice.
+Connecting with others who understand the frustration of uneven hearing can make a world of difference to your mental well-being.

 You can also download the white paper on Asymmetric hearing loss from the Royal Australian College of General Practitioners by clicking on the green button further down the page.